aws-samples/serverless-patterns/apigw-cache-invalidation-eventbridge/README.md

 3. Using the returned ID, you can do a GET request to the endpoint `<endpoint>/pets/<returned ID>` to fetch the record.

 This record will be stored in the cache, configured on the API Gateway.
 You can observe this via CloudWatch Metrics using `CacheHitCount` & `CacheMissCount`.

+An additional header has been included in the response `cache-timestamp` from the endpoint `<endpoint>/pets/<returned ID>`.
+This will support validation of a functioning cache.

 > **Note**: Caching is best-effort.
 You can use the `CacheHitCount` and `CacheMissCount` metrics in Amazon CloudWatch to monitor requests that API Gateway serves from the API cache. _Source : [Api Gateway Developer Guide](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-caching.html)_